Progressistes-SDP Launches Campaign Demanding EU Deal Transparency in Andorra

 Key Points

-- Releases EFTA docs on tobacco taxes, free movement, air transport, security.
+- Releases EFTA annexes on tobacco taxes, free movement, air transport, and public security.

-- EFTA group stalls on mixed vs. non-mixed agreement status.
+- EFTA group debates mixed agreement status without consensus.

 Original Sources